Creating RFIs from the Web

 To post an answered RFI:

-1. Upload the RFI under the attachments icon.
+1. Upload the RFI under the documents icon.

 2. Create a hyperlink either online or on your iPad, and direct it towards the uploaded RFI.

 3. Publish the new hyperlink to the project so all of your teammates can view it after refreshing their project.

 1. Open the RFI tab in your project, and click on "Customize".